 You may contact your Graduate Division/Programme first to see if your deferral request could be accepted.
-If it is acceptable, you may download the "Application Form for Deferred Acceptance of Admission Offer" from the Online Application System for Postgraduate Programmes and complete and return the form to the Division/Programme concerned.
+If it is accepted, you may download the "Application Form for Deferred Acceptance of Admission Offer" from the Online Application System for Postgraduate Programmes.
+Please complete and return the form to the Division/Programme concerned.

 Please note that the acceptance of an admission offer cannot be deferred beyond the admission date.

 The tuition fee is normally settled on term basis.
 Students will receive a fee note via email about two weeks prior to the tuition fee payment due date.
 For detail, please refer to Notes on Payment of Student Fees.

 You are welcome to walk-in to conduct in-person documents verification and registration during the period specified for In-person Documents Verification which will be announced around late July/August.
 However, as no appointment is made, the waiting time may be longer.